bdwilson/cloudflared-docker/README.md

 * `./build.sh` will build your image.

-For my usecase, I store containers in /var/docker/<container> and data files in /var/docker/<container>/data.
-You will need to update your dirs accordingly.
+For my usecase, I store containers in /var/docker/<i>container</i> and data files in /var/docker/<i>container</i>/data.
+You will need to update your dirs accordingly for all the commands below.

 <b>Also, copy your le-chain.pem to your data dir</b>.

 * `docker run --rm -v /var/docker/cloudflared/data:/etc/cloudflared -v /var/docker/cloudflared/data:/root/.cloudflared cloudflared login`